gloveboxes/altair_8800_docs/docs/05-Azure-anomaly-detector/19-Export-IoT-Central-Data.md

-# Export data from Azure IoT Central
+# Export IoT Central data

 Follow these steps to export data from Azure IoT Central.